| Welcome to HollywoodHiFi.net, the long- awaited Internet home of non-singing celebrities'

 unselfconscious tonedeafness.

-These days, producers can use
+These days, producers can use a host of electronic gizmos

 to correct bad pitch, fill in thin tones, and burnish the voice